roca-tax/roca-tax-website/content/about/_index.md

 ### Bilingual Expertise
 Understanding the importance of clear communication, our team provides professional service in both English and Spanish.
 This ensures that all clients receive the same high-quality service regardless of their preferred language.

-### Local Knowledge
-We understand the local business environment, tax requirements, and economic landscape.
-This local expertise allows us to provide relevant advice and solutions for our community.

 ---

 ## Looking Forward